Chart Color Schemes

 Palmerston - South is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Palmerston - South's dwelling structures, as per the latest Census, consisted of 81.4% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Darwin metro's 75.9% houses and 24.0% other dwellings.
-Home ownership in Palmerston - South was at 2.5%, with mortgaged dwellings at 58.2% and rented ones at 39.2%.
+The dwelling structure in Palmerston - South, as per the latest Census, consisted of 81.4% houses and 18.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Darwin metro's 75.9% houses and 24.0% other dwellings.
+Home ownership in Palmerston - South was at 2.5%, with the remaining dwellings either mortgaged (58.2%) or rented (39.2%).
 The median monthly mortgage repayment in the area was $2,300, higher than Darwin metro's average of $2,037.
-The median weekly rent figure for Palmerston - South was $450, compared to Darwin metro's $400.
-Nationally, Palmerston - South's mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.
+The median weekly rent figure was recorded at $450, compared to Darwin metro's $400.
+Nationally, Palmerston - South's mortgage repayments are significantly higher than the Australian average of $1,863, while rents are substantially above the national figure of $375.

 Frequently Asked Questions - Housing